 Think about the students in your classroom, school, or district.
 How often do they come to you to tell you they need help?
 Perhaps you have a widespread initiative to get students future-ready and teach STEM/STEAM and 21st century skills.
 How confident are you that you’re reaching all students–including traditionally marginalized populations like girls, minorities, and students in low-income and rural areas–in that effort?

 What if you could introduce 21st century skills and measure success, with immediate insights into which students need extra help and where, and which activities engage them best?
-Enter Ozobot Classroom, our new STEAM learning management system (LMS).
+Enter Ozobot Classroom, our new STEAM platform.

 Ozobot Classroom is built around our 2 Ways to Code–with and without screens–which provide a low floor and high ceiling for interdisciplinary STEAM learning.
 Beginners with zero coding experience can start screen-free with Color Codes, or on-screen with OzoBlockly’s Pre-Reader level.
 From there, they can continue learning programming principles for years as they move through OzoBlockly’s skill levels.